 Dementia and coronavirus risk

-Given the seriousness of coronavirus, it’s natural to ask whether a person with dementia is at higher risk from COVID-19.
-Find out what we know about the risks of catching the virus at home and in residential care, and the risk of becoming severely ill.
+Coronavirus can be very serious.
+It’s natural to ask whether a person with dementia is at higher risk from COVID-19.
+Find out what we know about the risks of someone catching the virus at home and in residential care, and the risk of becoming severely ill.

 Risks for people with dementia at home